-BS Clinical Laboratory Sciences (Medical Laboratory Science concentration)
+Clinical Laboratory Sciences BS

+The BS in Clinical Laboratory Science degree is available through the Henry P. Becton School of Nursing and Allied Health.
 The Bachelor of Science in Clinical Laboratory Science will prepare graduates with a concentration in medical laboratory sciences awarded jointly between FDU and The Rutgers University, School of Health Professions (SHP)*.
 Students must complete 6 semesters of pre-professional courses at FDU before applying for the clinical laboratory experience at Rutgers.